$130 per group (up to 25 students)

 How did the events of early European settlement shape Ned Kelly's attitudes and turn this charismatic young man to crime?

-Students dig deep into the turbulent life of Ned Kelly on this guided tour of the Library's collection and explore different perspectives to draw their own conclusion on the controversial question about Ned Kelly: was he a hero or a villain?
+Students dig deep into the turbulent life of Ned Kelly on this guided tour of the Library's collection.
+They examine different perspectives and primary sources to draw their own conclusion on the controversial question: was Ned Kelly a hero or a villain?

 - explore the Library's unique heritage spaces, including the iconic La Trobe Reading Room, on a guided tour

-- view significant Ned Kelly artefacts in the Changing face of Victoria exhibition, including Ned Kelly's armour
+- view significant Ned Kelly artefacts in The changing face of Victoria exhibition, including his Jerilderie letter

 - consider different perspectives of colonial life in Victoria by examining a variety of items in the Library's collection